-- 2.1 A Zoom Zero Travel Pass will be provided for eligible children of compulsory school age who live within the city boundary and meet one or more of the statutory criteria outlined below: - Children aged from 5 to 7 years who travel: - (a) two miles or more from their permanent home address to their nearest qualifying school, measured according to the nearest available walking route, or
+2.1 A Zoom Zero Travel Pass will be provided for eligible children of compulsory school age who live within the city boundary and meet one or more of the statutory criteria outlined below:

-- (b) less than two miles from their permanent home address to their nearest qualifying school, where the nature of the route is such that the child cannot reasonably be expected to walk (accompanied as necessary) in reasonable safety. - Children aged 8 up to 16 years who travel: - (a) three miles or more from their permanent home address to their nearest qualifying school measured according to the nearest available walking route. - (b) less than three miles from their permanent home address to their nearest qualifying school, where the nature of the route is such that the child cannot reasonably be expected to walk (accompanied as necessary) in reasonable safety.
-If the catchment school is full and the nearest alternative school is outside the statutory walking distance, then the pupil would be entitled to a Zoom Zero Travel Pass to that school. - Children aged from 8 to 10 years who qualify on the grounds of low income and travel two miles or more to their nearest qualifying school. - Children aged 11 to 16 years who qualify on the grounds of low income: - (a) if they attend a qualifying school that is two miles or more, but not more than six miles from their permanent home address (as long as there are not three or more nearer suitable qualifying schools); or - (b) because their parent has expressed a wish for the child to be educated at a particular school on the basis of religion, belief or preference, they attend the nearest qualifying school, and that the school is two miles or more, but not more than 15 miles from their permanent home address.
-This is to ensure that low income families are not discriminated against on the grounds of their religion or belief. - Children aged 13 to 16 years who qualify on the grounds of low income, and attend a Sheffield-based University Technical College (UTC) which is two miles or more from their permanent home address.
+- Children aged from 5 to 7 years who travel: - (a) two miles or more from their permanent home address to their nearest qualifying school or their catchment school, measured according to the nearest available walking route, or - (b) less than two miles from their permanent home address to their nearest qualifying school or their catchment school, where the nature of the route is such that the child cannot reasonably be expected to walk (accompanied as necessary) in reasonable safety. - Children aged 8 up to 16 years who travel: - (a) three miles or more from their permanent home address to their nearest qualifying school or their catchment school measured according to the nearest available walking route. - (b) less than three miles from their permanent home address to their nearest qualifying school or their catchment school, where the nature of the route is such that the child cannot reasonably be expected to walk (accompanied as necessary) in reasonable safety.
+If the catchment school is full and the nearest alternative school is outside the statutory walking distance, then the pupil would be entitled to a Zoom Zero Travel Pass to that school. - Children aged from 8 to 10 years who qualify on the grounds of low income and travel two miles or more to their nearest qualifying school or their catchment school. - Children aged 11 to 16 years who qualify on the grounds of low income: - (a) if they attend a qualifying school or catchment school that is two miles or more, but not more than six miles from their permanent home address (as long as there are not three or more nearer suitable qualifying schools); or - (b) because their parent has expressed a wish for the child to be educated at a particular faith school on the basis of religion or belief, they attend the nearest qualifying faith school, and that the school is two miles or more, but not more than 15 miles from their permanent home address.
+This is to ensure that low income families are not discriminated against on the grounds of their religion or belief.

+• Children aged 13 to 16 years who qualify on the grounds of low income, and attend a Sheffield-based University Technical College (UTC) which is two miles or more from their permanent home address.